Dog Tags 101: What You Need to Know to Keep Your Pet Safe

 If you’ve ever lost a pet, you know about the importance of ID tags.
 Having identification and contact information securely attached to your pet’s neck makes it much more likely that you’ll get your furry family member back if he decides to take off on a solo adventure.

-Yet a recent study published in Preventative Veterinary Medicine revealed that only 33 percent of owners keep ID tags on their pets.
+Yet a study published in Preventative Veterinary Medicine revealed that only 33 percent of owners keep ID tags on their pets.

 If you’re one of the 67 percent who sometimes, rarely or never puts tags on your pet, consider this: They considerably increase the return-to-owner (RTO) rate if your pet is lost.

 “In most communities, the RTO rate hovers between 10 and 30 percent for dogs,” says Dr. Emily Weiss, vice president of shelter research and development for the American Society for the Prevention of Cruelty to Animals.
 “But personalized ID tags that contain contact information for the dog owner can help assure lost animals are quickly reunited with their families.”

 It’s also important to remember that just because your dog is microchipped, it doesn’t mean that he doesn’t also need an ID tag.
 “Vets and shelters can scan for chips, but collar tags are still the fastest way for someone to reach you in the event that they find your lost pet,” says Dr. Jules Benson, BVSc MRCVS, a veterinarian at the Doylestown Animal Medical Clinic and a member of the Board of Trustees for the Pennsylvania Veterinary Medical Association (PVMA).